 On the other end of the spectrum, you have a significant number of people stuck in a poverty mindset.
 This generally convinces people that their circumstances are fixed and that living paycheck to paycheck is the best they can do.

-Poverty is complex.
+Poverty and being poor is complex.
 Our environment, exposure, and life experiences can keep us trapped in its cycle.
 However, by deciding to adjust your mindset, you can carve your way out.